Student Story Slam 2022: Silver Linings

 - The body of the email should contain the student’s name and age, the title of the story, the full name of the school, and the name, email and phone number of the teacher contact.

-Finalists will be chosen and informed by mid October.
+Finalists will be chosen and informed by the beginning of March 2022.
 Feedback will be sent to all the storytellers who enter.

 If you have any questions, contact us at email@example.com.